 An online accelerated computer science degree is an excellent investment if you want a broad and solid academic foundation.
 If you can’t wait to get started with a career in the tech field, accelerated degree programs are a great option.

-Accelerated tracks make sense especially if you’re making a career shift and you are eager to get started in a new field.
-Considering cost and flexibility, there is no doubt that accelerated online programs are the most efficient, cost-effective way to gain an advanced degree in computer science.
+Accelerated tracks make sense if you’re making a career shift.
+Considering cost and flexibility, accelerated computer science degrees online are the most efficient, cost-effective way to gain an advanced degree in computer science.